PrimeDemonic/servicenow_journal_admin_hub/README.md

 # ServiceNow Journal Admin Hub (JAHBLESS)

-A guided ServiceNow UI for deleting or redacting journal entries (Additional comments / Work notes / other journal_input fields) with audit-aligned handling.
+A guided ServiceNow UI for deleting or redacting journal entries (Additional comments / Work notes / other journal_input fields) with audit aligned handling.

 > ⚠️ Disclaimer
 > This is provided for learning and experimentation.